gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Tutorial Overview

-1. Create an Azure IoT Central Application (Free trial)
+1. How to create an Azure IoT Central Application from a template.

-2. Link your Azure IoT Central to your Azure Sphere Tenant
+2. Enabling trust between your Azure Sphere Tenant and your Azure IoT Central Application for automatic device enrollment.

-3. Deploy an Azure IoT Central enabled application to Azure Sphere
+3. Whitelisting the Azure IoT Central Application URL endpoint.

+4. Configuring the Azure Sphere Application to connect to Azure IoT Central.

 ---